ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 You might think it's crazy, but I've talked to a lot of therapists about it, and they don't, often categorizing it as a type of self talk.

-All these things came to an odd head of sorts early on at Flatley Inc. My instinct was not to care, because, if it was a problem, surely someone would be direct and just ask me about it.
+All these things came to an odd head of sorts early on at Senger-Huel.
+My instinct was not to care, because, if it was a problem, surely someone would be direct and just ask me about it.

 Wouldn't you do that if you were confused about something a co-worker or employee said aloud to themselves or anyone else in an office?